PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 * Archetype-dependent event handling.
 * Fast access to components on target entities upon event execution (accessed through chunk iteration instead of component lookup).

-"Polymorphic" events are events that can be serialized and deserialized to byte arrays.
+"PolyByteArray" events are events that can be serialized and deserialized to byte arrays.
 This allows storing events of different types in the same buffer.
 They can be interesting when:
 * You need ordering across different event types.
 * You have many event types and you don't want to pay the performance overhead of:
     * each event type having schedule jobs that poll for potential events.
 If events of all types don't happen most of the time, a single events job will usually have much less overhead.